 The 408 visa is still available for all WHVs, and temporary visas holders currently in Australia.
-This visa has no age restriction and allows you to work legally in Australia but only in critical sectors.
+This visa has no age restriction and allows you to work legally in Australia.
 The visa duration will depend on your situation and can be from 3 to 12 months.
 The 408 visa application must be made within 28 days before your current visa expires.
 The application is free.

 If you entered Australia on a Working Holiday Maker (WHM) visa, you can count critical COVID-19 work in the healthcare and medical sectors undertaken on a subclass 408 COVID-19 Pandemic event visa towards eligibility for a 2nd or 3rd WHM visa.